-According to the Maryland State Department of Budget and Management planning guidelines for public library systems, the universal recommended minimum floor space is one square foot library floor space per capita.
-With a population of 154,747, the Library's square footage is less than half of the universal minimum standard.
+According to the Maryland State Department of Budget and Management planning guidelines for public library systems, the universal recommended minimum floor space is one square foot library floor space per capita, with 0.6 square feet per capita being the state average.
+With an estimated population of 157,705, the Library's square footage is less than half of the universal minimum standard.
 The same document also provides guidelines for the minimum number of items for public libraries.
 For library systems with populations between 150,000 and 500,000, the minimum standard is three items per capita.
-As of June 30, 2016, we had 283,412 items in service, which is 1.8 items per capita.
+As of June 30, 2017, we had 204,682 physical items in service, which is 1.3 items per capita.
 The State average is 2.9 items per capita.

-Charles County Public Library participates with Calvert and St. Mary's Counties in the tricounty consortium of the Southern Maryland Regional Library Association, Inc. An integrated circulation system, delivery, and training are shared in the Southern Maryland area.
-In FY2013, a study was completed to choose an integrated circulation system that meets the needs of the tri-county area.
+Although per capita physical holdings are less than the state average, Charles County Public Library participates with Calvert and St. Mary's Counties in the tri-county consortium of the Southern Maryland Regional Library Association, Inc. An integrated circulation system, delivery, and training are shared in the Southern Maryland area.
 Through a statewide cooperative borrowing agreement, our customers have access to over 400 libraries throughout the state that offer a wider variety of materials than would be possible as a totally separate and independent county library system.
-The Maryland Library Association and the Division of Library Development and Services of the Maryland State Department of Education also provide a forum to share best practices for public library service.
+The Library also participates in the Overdrive Consortium, which gives our customers access to electronic books and audio books, increasing the number of resources available to them.
+The Maryland Library Association and the Maryland Library also provide a forum to share best practices for public library service.